 Research proposal template (PDF 80 KB)

-Students should submit proposals to the Research Student Convener by email, CC'd to the Administrative Secretary.
-Submissions must arrive by the Monday morning preceding the the RAC's monthly Thursday meeting.
+Students should submit proposals to the Research Student Convener by email, cc'd to the Administrator.
+Submissions must arrive by the Monday morning preceding the RAC's monthly Thursday meeting.

-Contact the Administrative Secretary for the RAC meetings dates:
+Contact the Administrator for the RAC meetings dates:

 All named supervisors must endorse any proposal that is submitted to the RAC.
 Supervisors can confirm their endorsement by email to the Research Student Convener.